Low-Cost Options for Migraine Patients

 Managing and treating migraine can take a burdensome financial toll on sufferers, particularly when the illness is debilitating and hinders the ability to work.
 It is estimated that over half of migraine sufferers report that their school or work productivity is severely decreased due to migraine, and migraine patients tend to spend more on average for medical treatment, management, and care than people who do not live with the disability.
 For many who live with chronic migraine, finding affordable care can seem unattainable.
-For this reason, I thought I would compile a few resources that may come in handy for low income migraine patients like myself who struggle to be able to afford getting care at all, due to inability to work often and the sheer costs of migraine.
+For this reason, I thought I would compile a few resources that may come in handy for low-income migraine patients like myself who struggle to be able to afford to get care at all, due to the inability to work often and the sheer costs of migraine.

 Delaying going to the ER